-This group simply consists of all of other passengers who did not purchase priority boarding or one of the packages that include it
+This group simply consists of all other passengers who did not purchase priority boarding or one of the packages that include it.

 Cabin Bag Procedures

-We are going to touch briefly on the topic of Cabin Bags here because it’s not only an area of confusion when flying with Ryanair, but also because it’s tied pretty directly to priority boarding.
+We are going to touch briefly on the topic of cabin bags because it’s not only an area of confusion when flying with Ryanair, but also because it’s tied pretty directly to priority boarding.

 - For a basic ticket, you are now only allowed to bring 1 personal item (cabin bag) onboard, and it must fit in the space under the seat ahead of you.

-For the packages we mentioned above that include priority boarding, they also all include 2 cabin bags.
+The packages we mentioned above that include priority boarding also all include 2 cabin bags.